Last of singing McGuire Sisters dies in Vegas; Phyllis, 89

 The sisters began singing together as children at their mother’s Ohio church and then performed at weddings and church revivals.

-They rose to popularity during World War II and got their show business break in 1952 with an appearance on the ``Kate Smith Show.″ They quit performing as a trio at the height of their popularity in 1968 but returned to the stage as a threesome in 1985.
+They rose to popularity during World War II and got their show business break in 1952 with an appearance on the ``Kate Smith Show.″ They quit performing as a trio but returned to the stage as a threesome in 1985.

 The three last performed together in the mid-2000s, and were featured on a 2004 PBS show called “Magic Moments - Best of 50s Pop.”